 of products, you might very well be putting yourself back on multiple telemarketing lists.

-We suspect we're going to see a number of smooth moves over the next few months as firms that engage in telemarketing of their products work to find ways to lure consumers back onto their call lists.
-Along with surveys and sweepstakes, we're expecting to see a number of "Free stuff!" offers hit the table as businesses attempt re-establish their telemarketing lists by giving away free product and claiming the recipients have "purchased" goods from them.
-We also expect this is going to go on until the government puts its foot down and clarifies what constitutes a "request for information" or a "purchase."
+We suspect we’re going to see a number of smooth moves over the next few months as firms that engage in telemarketing of their products work to find ways to lure consumers back onto their call lists.
+Along with surveys and sweepstakes, we’re expecting to see a number of “Free stuff!” offers hit the table as businesses attempt

 For the time being, those desirous of staying out of the clutches of telemarketers might do well to remember that “Something for nothing” never is.